doheelee0328/react-music-app/README.md

 ## Features

-The music app developed for the La Fosse Academy challenge, featuring Blackpink as the artist, offers the following key features:
+The music app offers the following key features:

 Song Search: Easily search for your favorite songs by title.
 The app provides a user-friendly search functionality, allowing you to find specific songs quickly and efficiently.